Logotype for Dream Impact Trust

 Executive summary

-• Net loss for Q1 2025 was $3.8 million, an improvement from $5.4 million in the prior year, driven by fair value adjustments, condo occupancy income, and multifamily lease-up income, partially offset by lower office/commercial NOI and absence of prior year asset sale gains.
+• Net loss for Q1 2025 was $3.8 million, an improvement from $5.4 million in the prior year, driven by fair value adjustments, condo occupancy income, and multifamily lease-up income.

-• Achieved significant occupancy milestones at The Mason (Brightwater) and Birch House (Canary Landing), with ongoing progress at Odenak and Cherry House developments.
+• Achieved significant occupancy milestones at The Mason (Brightwater), Birch House (Canary Landing), and ongoing progress at Odenak and Cherry House developments.

-• The company is focused on a five-year plan to 2030, emphasizing asset sales, liquidity, and a shift toward a high-quality apartment portfolio.
+• The company is executing a five-year plan focused on asset optimization, liquidity, and transitioning to a high-quality apartment portfolio by 2030.

 Financial highlights

-• Development segment income was $2.1 million, up from $0.3 million year-over-year, mainly due to occupancy income at Brightwater and fair value adjustments.
+• Development segment income increased to $2.1 million from $0.3 million year-over-year, largely from occupancy income at Brightwater.

-• Cash on hand as of March 31 was $8.8 million, with an additional $6.2 million from a post-quarter asset sale.
+• Cash on hand as of March 31, 2025 was $8.8 million, with an additional $12 million received from loan repayments and asset sales during and after the quarter.

 • Total assets at March 31, 2025 were $680.8 million; total liabilities $285.2 million; unitholders' equity per unit $21.49.